 In 2009 the Centre for Understanding Social Pedagogy was established in the Institute of Education, which among its other activities has fostered international exchange and has celebrated its first PhD.

 The latest development in the UK is arrival of SPPA, hosted in UCL IOE.
 In 2019, it will stand on its own feet as a membership organisation.
-With SPPA comes the development of Levels 3 and 5 in social pedagogy.
+With SPPA comes the development of Levels 3 and Level 5 Diploma in Social Pedagogy.

 In social pedagogy the term ‘social’ refers to working with people on behalf of society, to help them achieve their goals and to support their integration into society through, for example, providing advice, advocacy, supporting self-expression, and broadening horizons.
 It is a broadly educational role but with a deep concern for those individuals and social groups who are usually materially, culturally or socially disadvantaged or marginalised.
 In some countries, this has sometimes extended to acting on behalf of disadvantaged groups in a representational sense and empowering people to take action for themselves.

 Social pedagogues work across a wide age-range, in some countries from 0 – 100 years, as in Denmark, for example, which has a well-developed system of social pedagogy.
 They may be found in care, health and educational services and in both universal services like early childhood care and education, and special services such as those for disadvantaged children, young people and adults.